evanreichard/AnthoLume/README.md

 - Additional APIs to automatically upload reading statistics
 - Upload documents to the server (can download in the "Documents" view or via OPDS)
 - Book metadata scraping (Thanks [OpenLibrary](https://openlibrary.org/) & [Google Books API](https://developers.google.com/books/docs/v1/getting_started))
-- No JavaScript!
-All information is generated server side with go templates
+- No JavaScript for the main app!
+All information is generated server side with go templates.
+  - JavaScript is used for the ePub reader.
+Goals to make it service worker to enable a complete offline PWA reading experience.

 # Server